Project

 • Baseline Model:

-• Implement at least one baseline method (e.g., logistic regression, support vector machines, a simple neural network).
+• Implement at least one baseline method (e.g., logistic regression, support vector machines, a simple neural network, pretrained model).

 • Obtain preliminary results to compare against future improvements.